Uniform Care Guide

 Cold water washing prevents colour fading, and won’t shrink your clothes like warm or hot water can.

-It’s tempting to wash uniforms in hot water for ‘thorough cleansing’ as you would wash your dishes.
+It’s tempting to wash uniforms in hot water for *hygiene* as you would wash your dishes.
 But warm water will set protein stains – like blood or sweat – in to the material further, unless its boiling hot and infused with certain chemicals (recommended for surgical scrubs)

 Plus, it’s the more eco-friendly option.

 on the line.

 It’s so convenient to pop clothes into the tumble dryer when you need to dry something quickly.